nonstriater/NTSlidingViewController/README.md

 ## Installation

+NTSlidingViewController can be installed using [CocoaPods](http://cocoapods.org/)

+    pod NTSlidingViewController

+or using the source code directly:

 All you need to do is drop `NTSlidingViewController` files into your project, and add `#include "NTSlidingViewController.h"` to the top of classes that will use it.

 ## Example Usage